Democracy not in danger, dynasty politics is: Shah targets Rahul in UP | Politics

 - India

+''I was the home minister of Gujarat when there were bomb blasts in Ahmedabad.
+The police had caught the main 'sutradhaar' (culprit) of it from Azamgarh,'' he said.

+''I want to congratulate Yogi ji (CM Yogi Adityanath).
+In Azamgarh, which was considered the centre of terror across the country, he got the foundation of a music college laid to give respect to its heritage,'' Shah said.

-Addressing a public meeting after inaugurating the Kaushambi Mahotsav, Shah accused the Congress of surrounding Indian democracy with three ''naasuron'' (ulcerous wounds) — casteism, dynasty politics and appeasement.
+In Kaushambi, Shah hit out at Gandhi for claiming in the UK that democracy is under threat, accusing his party of surrounding the Indian democracy with three ''naasuron'' (ulcerous wounds) — casteism, dynasty politics and appeasement.
 But Prime Minister Narendra Modi defeated all three and hence ''you are afraid,'' he added.

-''They say democracy is in danger, brother democracy is not in danger, your family is in danger.
-It is not the idea of India, which is in danger, it is the idea of dynasty, your politics of 'parivarvad' (dynasty), which is in danger.
+''They say democracy is in danger.
+Brother, democracy is not in danger, your family is in danger.
+It is not the idea of India which is in danger, it is the idea of dynasty, your politics of 'parivarvad' (dynasty), which are in danger.
 It is not the democracy of India, but the autocracy of your family, which is in danger,'' the senior BJP leader said.

-During a visit to the UK last month, Gandhi alleged the structures of Indian democracy were under ''brutal attack'' and a full-scale assault on the country's institutions was underway.
-His remarks triggered a war of words between the BJP and the Congress.
-The BJP accused Gandhi of ''insulting'' the country on foreign soil and demanded an apology, but the Congress leader said his position that India's democracy was under attack ''was known'' to all.
+The BJP has accused Gandhi of ''insulting'' the country on foreign soil and demanded an apology, but the Congress leader has said his position that India's democracy was under attack ''was known'' to all.

-Shah also hit out at the Congress party for allegedly not allowing Parliament to function.
+Shah also accused the Congress party of not allowing Parliament to function.

 ''Yesterday, the Parliament was adjourned.
 In the history of independent India, it has never happened that the Budget Session ended without a sitting and discussion...
 What was the reason?
 Rahul Gandhi was disqualified as Lok Sabha MP,'' the Union minister said.

-On March 18, a Surat court sentenced Gandhi for two years in jail in a criminal defamation case filed over his remark against people with the surname ''Modi'', but allowed him 30 days to appeal in a higher court.
-A day later, the Lok Sabha Secretariat issued a notification suspending his Lok Sabha membership.
+On March 18, a Surat court sentenced Gandhi to two years in jail in a defamation case over his Modi surname remark.
+A day later, the Lok Sabha Secretariat suspended his Lok Sabha membership.

 On Friday, addressing the gathering in Kaushambi, Shah asked, ''Who brought the law?''
 He also said Gandhi was not the only leader whose membership has ''gone'' after sentencing by a court. ''So far, the membership of 17 MLAs-MPs has gone, including that of Rahul Gandhi.''
-The Union minister asked Gandhi to ''follow the law ''and secure acquittal from a higher court.

-''Friends, I wish to tell Rahul Gandhi he should follow the law, which is the 'dharma' of every citizen.
-You were an MP.
-You could have challenged the punishment and fought in court.
-You have sacrificed the time of Parliament.
-The people of this country will never forgive you,'' Shah said.

-Exhorting the people to vote for BJP again in 2024 general election, Shah also slammed the Congress, SP and the BSP for allegedly delaying the construction of Ram Temple in Ayodhya.
+Recalling his earlier visits to UP, before the BJP government came to power in the state, Shah said in Azamgarh there was hardly a night when power was available in rural areas.
+He also said it was difficult to imagine UP being ''riot-free'' but the Adityanath government has made it possible.

+Slamming SP chief Akhilesh Yadav, who contested and won from Azamgarh Lok Sabha seat in the previous election, Shah asked the people whether he ''was he seen'' during the coronavirus pandemic.

+''Had he come here to give vaccination doses?
+The prime minister got the entire country vaccinated, provided foodgrains to the poor,'' the Union minister said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)